 While there may be endless reasons why your Windsor home’s central air conditioner may need to be serviced, there are several reasons that are fairly common.
-Knowing what they are may help you to understand what a technician is referring to when they outline the choices for correcting the problem.
+Knowing what they are may create some personal understanding what a technician means when they outline the choices for correcting the problem.
 Here are the top five problems that may cause your AC unit to fail.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-Incorrect, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
+Incorrect, haphazard or uncertified A/C wiring is dangerous and a potential fire hazard.
 Bad wiring can prevent the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant may suggest a leak or problem with the refrigerant system.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant usually will indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
 All refrigerant leaks should be found and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

-The fan on your outside AC unit is responsible for transferring the heat from your Windsor home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The outside fan is responsible for conveying the heat from your Windsor home to the outside air.
+If the fan on the outside unit doesn’t run, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional